syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

     //Read the image as stream.
 The image should be preserved in specified (args.Uri) path. args.ImageStream = File.OpenRead(args.Uri);
 }
-private void SaveImage(object sender, ImageNodeVisitedEventArgs args) {
-    System.Drawing.Image image = System.Drawing.Image.FromStream(args.ImageStream);
-    //Gets the image from stream and saves it to disk. image.Save(@"img.png");
-    //Sets the Uri for the image.
-It will be written as image source within the exported HTML. args.Uri = @"img.png";
-    //You can also write logic to upload image to file server and provide the uploaded web path to write within the exported HTML.
-}
 {% endhighlight %}

 {% highlight vb.net %}